lylakirati/automatic-differentiation/docs/documentation.md

 The module contains two classes: one wrapper `ReverseAD` and the other `Node` for constructing a computational graph.
 Similar to its counterpart, `ReverseAD` takes only two arguments which (a list of) function(s) encoded as string(s) and a dictionary of variable-value pairs to be evaluated at.
 Both wrappers `ForwardAD` and `ReverseAD` callers will print out the function evaluations and their derivatives in the same format as that of `numpy` arrays.

+To enable greater user experience, a class `AD` written in `wrapperAD.py` wraps the implementations of the two modes.
+There is an option called `mode` in which a user can specify the mode of AD.
+If `mode` is left unspecified at the time of instance construction, the program will automatically choose a mode based on the number of independent variables and the number of functions to differentiate.
+If the number of independent variables is greater than the number of functions, reverse mode will be computed by default.
+Otherwise, the differentiation will be completed under forward mode.

 Note that both modes of automatic differentiation require an external dependency from `numpy`.